prag-webrtc/proposal/stolley-sample-chapter.md

 }
 ```

 The 143px width value is tailored to comfortably fit the width of “Join Call” and “Leave Call,” while also being derived from the page’s 22px line-height.
 All the width does is ensure the button won’t jump widths when clicked.
-That doesn’t matter much when the button on its own line, but as a small responsive touch, let’s add a media query to display the contents of the `<header id="header">` as flex items, all on the same line:
+That doesn’t matter much when the is button on its own line, but as a small responsive touch, let’s add a media query to display the contents of the `<header id="header">` as flex items, all on the same line:

 ```css
 @media screen and (min-width: 500px) {